IPMX

-Overview

 IPMX is designed to transport and control media, including 4Kp60 video with 4:4:4 color, over standard Ethernet networks, with very low latency.
 IPMX, similar to other AV over IP (Audio Visual over Internet Protocol) standards and technologies, supports applications of high-performance media signals over packetized IP Networks instead of using traditional point-to-point cables such as HDMI, DisplayPort, and SDI.
 IPMX can be used in professional media environments such as broadcasting, live events, corporate communications, event space Pro AV, and educational facilities.

 IPMX supports SD (standard definition) resolutions, Full HD, 4K Ultra HD and is ready for 8K resolutions and beyond.
 Additional capabilities beyond ST 2110 include HDMI InfoFrame packet transport, NMOS discovery and registration, I/O management, compressed media using the JPEG XS video coding system as well as new key exchange protocols for handing encrypted content between different products from different providers.
 IPMX can be used on a network with synchronous sources locked with Precision Time Protocol (PTP) or with asynchronous sources.

 History

 In 2019 the Alliance for IP Media Solutions (AIMS) launched the IPMX roadmap.
 In 2022 and 2023, products from many manufacturers were showing IPMX working in live production and presentation workflows, and were also interoperating with synchronized SMPTE ST 2110 systems.
 In February 2024, the VSF's TR-10 was ratified.
+In January 2026 the European Broadcasting Union held an IPMX tested Event in Geneva where products were officially certified.
+These products were added to an online registry.